obibring/grunt-angular-service/README.md

 thereby creating code you can inject via Angular's dependency injection.

-The target library that `ngservice` wraps can have dependencies.

 ### How it Works
   1. You provide `ngservice` a target library.
-This is the library whose functionality you want to be able to inject using Angular dependency injection.
+This is the library whose functionality you want to inject using Angular dependency injection.
   2. `Ngservice` executes the target library's code.
   3. Using the `exportStrategy` option you set in your `ngservice` grunt task, `ngservice` determines what to return from the `factory`,